eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 `I worked on the project yesterday.` - You add **-ed** to the base form of the verb work to say that the action happened in a moment in the past.

+### In negative questions with the verb to be in the Simple Past, use the structure Wasn't/Weren't + subject + complement?

+This structure is often used to confirm something or to express surprise or doubt.
+For example:

+`Wasn't she at the meeting yesterday?` -> You are not only asking about her being at the meeting, you are trying to confirm it because you think she was.

+`Weren't they informed about the changes?` -> You are trying to confirm if they were informed or not.

 ---